robynwang314/Grammable/README.md

   create project in heroku and then deploy it to heroku</code></pre>

 ### Setting Up Testing Environment ###
-Install RSpec following the <a href="https://github.com/rspec/rspec-rails">RSpec</a>documentation
+Install RSpec following the <a href="https://github.com/rspec/rspec-rails">RSpec</a> documentation

 <div id="usage"></div>